• Skip to primary navigation

 View over Taipei from Maokong

 Maokong is a pretty little village on the outskirts of Taipei.
-Located on top of a mountain it can be accessed by gondola (buy your ticket online) or by bus and offers a stunning view over Taipei city.
+The town is located on top of a mountain and is most easily accessed by gondola (buy your ticket online) or by bus.

-From Maokong village we hiked to the Silver Stream Waterfall, also called the Yinhe Cave.
-It was a lovely hike through the forest and we didn’t see anyone else on the trail!
+We hiked to the Silver Stream Waterfall, also called the Yinhe Cave.
+It was a lovely hike through the forest and we didn't see anyone else on the trail!

 Maokong is known for the cultivation of high-quality tea and there are many teahouses in the village.
 If you want to get away from busy Taipei, Maokong is a great place to spend a day!